Chart Color Schemes

 Transport

-The accessibility of the transport system is rated as good, with residents typically located 324 meters from their nearest transport stop.
-On average, there are 20 trips per day across all routes, resulting in approximately one weekly trip per individual stop.
+Transport accessibility is rated good, with residents typically located 324 meters from the nearest stop.
+Service frequency averages 20 trips per day across all routes, equating to approximately one weekly trip per individual stop.

 Frequently Asked Questions - Transport